Matt-J-Jones/CV/README.md

 - _University of Central Lancashire_
     - Using critical thinking, analysis, and time management skills to complete projects to deadline to achieve a final grade of 2:1(Hons).

+## Courses

+**Python Basics for Data Science** IBM, April 2021
+- Using Python and Pandas to analyse and visualise data in a Jupyter Notebook.

+**CS50G Introduction to Game Development** HarvardX, May 2021
+- Designing and creating 2D and 3D games using PyGame, Kaboom.js, Lua, LÖVE 2D, and Unity.

+**Certificate in Responsive Web Design** FreeCodeCamp, August 2021
+- Using HTML and CSS to make responsive web projects.

+**PRINCE2 Foundation & Practitioner** Alpha Academy, April 2019

+**AgilePM Practitioner** SPOCE, April 2019

+**AutoCAD 2D Level 3** City & Guilds, January 2014

+**Associate Member** Association for Project Management (APM), December 2018

 ## Work Experience

 - **Project Manager (April 2019 to March 2023)**
   - _Engineering Control Supplies_
+    - Liaising with engineers and subcontractors to produce accurate project quotations and timelines for the client.
-    - Managing projects from inception to completion in a precision engineering field under the Waterfall project management methodology.
+    - Leading projects from inception to completion in a precision engineering field under the Waterfall project management methodology.
     - Developing and reviewing project plans and schedules, forecasting and reporting on future and ongoing projects.
-    - Working closely with cross-functional teams, vendors and stakeholders to ensure project success.
+    - Working closely with cross-functional teams, vendors and stakeholders to ensure successful delivery of projects in a fast-paced environment whilst maintaining internal and external KPI (Key Performance Indicator) and OTIF (On Time and In Full) delivery targets.

 - **CAD & Planning Coordinator (June 2017 to March 2019)**
   - _Russell Cawberry_